kimo4444/EconToolLab/README.md

+# NOTE:
-# NOTE: The legacy project.
-You will need python 2.7 to run it.
+You will need python 2.7 and corresponding versions of pandas and matplotlib to run it.
 # EconToolLab

 Econ Tool Lab is an application aimed at students majoring in Economics.